onthegomap/planetiler/PLANET.md

 Run with `--help` to see all available arguments.

-NOTE: The default basemap profile merges nearby buildings at zoom-level 13 (for example, see [Boston](https://onthegomap.github.io/planetiler-demo/#13.08/42.35474/-71.06597)).
+NOTE: The default OpenMapTiles profile merges nearby buildings at zoom-level 13 (for example, see [Boston](https://onthegomap.github.io/planetiler-demo/#13.08/42.35474/-71.06597)).
 This adds about 14 CPU hours (~50 minutes with 16 CPUs) to planet generation time and can be disabled using `--building-merge-z13=false`.